cgwire/kitsu/docs/getting-started-production/README.md

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)

 On the **Team** page, you can see all the assignations for a specific project.
-If you want to check another project team, you need to switch the project to the top of the page.
+If you want to check another project team, you need to switch to the top of the page.

 ![Team page](../img/getting-started/team_page.png)